bensinc/rubymush/README.md

 If you choose to run the Rails app you'll get a dashboard that shows who's connected, and a way to more easily edit objects.
 You can also trigger commands on objects via a web service.

 All new objects are assigned a unique, secret key.
-Examine an object to see it, then search for that key in the web interface.
-From there you can change the description, attributes, and code.
+Examine an object to see the key, then search for that key in the web interface.
+If you need to reset a key, use the "resetkey" command online.

+From the web interface you can change the description, attributes, and code.
 You can't add new items here, so make attributes and code online first.

 A few services are also exposed:

 Update an attribute:
-POST to /object/<key>/attribute/<name> with a param of "value"
+POST to /object/:key/attribute/:name: with a param of "value"

 Update code:
-POST to /object/<key>/code/<name> with a param of "value"
+POST to /object/:key/code/:name with a param of "value"

 Update description:
-POST to /object/<key>/description with a param of "description"
+POST to /object/:key/description with a param of "description"

 Execute code on an object:
-POST to /object/<key>/execute/<code name> with params in "params"
+POST to /object/:key/execute/:code with params in "params"

 Remote code execution is done on a queue and should happen within 5s